Toastdeib/ppl-webapp-rest-api/README.md

 - HTTP 400 (BAD REQUEST) - Returned if the `displayName` parameter is invalid, omitted, or taken.
 - HTTP 401 (UNAUTHORIZED) - Returned if either header is omitted or malformed, or if session validation fails.
-- HTTP 403 (FORBIDDEN) - Returned if the request is made by a leader.
+- HTTP 403 (FORBIDDEN) - Returned if the request is made by a leader, or if the challenger ID isn't associated with the logged-in account.
 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

-### Sub-resource: /api/challengers/me/bingoboard
+### Sub-resource: /api/challenger/:challengerId/bingoboard

 The resource for managing the current logged-in user's bingo board.
 This resource supports the following verbs: